 - improve small farmers’ access to market-driven and climate change-adapted farming practices and technology; and

-- increase human and social capital and develop off-farm mall enterprise and employment opportunities of the rural poor, particularly women and young people, in the most dynamic sectors (e.g. tourism).
+- increase human and social capital and develop on-farm and off-farm enterprise and employment opportunities of the rural poor, particularly women and young people.

 Activities are aimed at further consolidating efforts to promote gender equity and at helping poor rural people adapt to climate change.

-- Agriculture is the fourth-largest economic sector in the country, and the sector employs 15 per cent of the economically active population.
+Agriculture is the fourth-largest economic sector in the country, and the sector employs nine per cent of the economically active population.